Petřín funicular: History

 This original line closed with start of the First World War in 1914 and did not reopen after the end of hostilities.
 The construction of a new funicular, in which only Prague workers participated, began on 4 November 1931.
 Both of the original railway stations were demolished, with the rails and the wagons dismantled.
-Two new cars built by Ringhoffer, were put on the track between 3 and 10 May 1932.
+Two new cars built by Ringhoffer were put on the retracked standard-gauge railway between 3 and 10 May 1932.
 At the turn of May and June, test drives were carried out, followed by a successful technical-police test, and on 5 June 1932, regular operation began.
 The intermediate stop Nebozízek was put into operation approximately one month later, on July 9.

 The line operated throughout the Second World War, with the exception of two short closures.
 The operation of the funicular was temporarily stopped both in the autumn of 1938 (for about one month) and at the end of the war in 1945 (for about four months).
 After the war, repairs of the track, buildings and replacement of the tow rope took place mostly before the Spartakiads, when an increase in passenger numbers was expected to rise.

 However, a landslide in 1965 caused the service to be suspended, and it was not resumed until 1985.
 At that time new cars were provided and the track was reconstructed, but the original machinery retained.
 Both new cars were imported to Prague on 7 February 1985 and re-railed onto the track the next day.
-On April 17, tests began, and on 9 May 1985, a test operation without passengers began.
+On 17 April tests began, and on 9 May 1985, a test operation without passengers began.
 The ceremonial opening of regular operation took place on 15 June 1985.
 On 19 July of the same year, the intermediate stop Nebozízek was put into operation.

+The operation of the funicular was suspended on 13 September 2024 due to possibility of a landslide following heavy rains.
+The operation was not restored as complete refurbishment was scheduled to start in 2025, and temporary repairs would be too expensive.
+The scheduled refurbishment started in March 2025, and service is expected to be resumed in summer 2026.

 Operation

 The funicular has three stops: Újezd (at the bottom of the hill), Nebozízek (the middle station) and Petřín (at the top of the hill).
 The funicular operates daily from 9 am to 11:30 pm, with the interval being between 15 and 20 minutes.
-Special Fare is applied - funicular ride is included in 24 and 72 hrs and seasonal tickets, other short-term tickets are not valid here, in such case you have to buy special ticket valid for single ride only.
+Short-term (30-minute and 90-minute) Prague Integrated Transport tickets are not valid for the funicular; to ride the funicular, a ticket valid for 24 hours or more is needed.
+One-way tickets for the funicular are also available for purchase.

 Trivia

-According to Czech legend, the name of the middle station Nebozízek stems from an incident in which little son of Emperor Charles IV, requesting food, was unable to properly pronounce the Czech letter "ř" when he asked for a schnitzel, so instead of "nebo řízek" (meaning, "or schnitzel"), he expressed the word Nebozízek which actually means little gimlet.
+According to Czech legend, the name of the middle station Nebozízek stems from an incident in which a son of Emperor Charles IV, requesting food, was unable to properly pronounce the Czech letter "ř" when he asked for a schnitzel, so instead of "nebo řízek" (meaning, "or schnitzel"), he expressed the word Nebozízek which actually means little gimlet.